Localised dengue fever outbreak reported in UC Rawat

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Islamabad : The population in Union Council Rawat, an area falling in the federal capital has been facing a localized outbreak of dengue fever and a significant number of confirmed cases of the infection have already been reported from Moza Mohra Nagyaal.
+Islamabad: The population in Union Council Rawat, an area falling in the federal capital has been facing a localised outbreak of dengue fever and a significant number of confirmed cases of the infection have already been reported from Moza Mohra Nagyaal.

 According to District Health Officer Islamabad Dr. Muhammad Najeeb Durrani, over 87 confirmed cases of dengue fever have already been reported from the federal capital though nearly 90 per cent of all cases so far reported from Islamabad have received treatment from hospitals in Rawalpindi including Holy Family Hospital and Benazir Bhutto Hospital.